befair/solomon-board/doc-dev/source/the-solomon-board.rst

 UMTS
 """"
-A cheap UMTS usb device it's enough.
-Pay attention, the cheap UMTS could get overheated if connected for a long period of time.
+A cheap UMTS usb device it's enough, but pay attention, because it could get overheated if connected for a long period of time.

 SIM CARD
 """"""""

 #.
 Italy:

    #.
 Tim -> Good signal in many places.
    #.
 Tre -> Not good signal in many places, but cheap data subscription.